huggingface/diffusers/docs/source/en/tutorials/interrupting_diffusion_process.md

 - [StableDiffusionXLImg2ImgPipeline](../api/pipelines/stable_diffusion/stable_diffusion_xl.md)
 - [StableDiffusionXLInpaintPipeline](../api/pipelines/stable_diffusion/stable_diffusion_xl.md)

-This is particularly useful when building UIs that work with Diffusers as it allows users to stop the generation process if they are unhappy with the intermediate results.
+Interrupting the diffusion process is particularly useful when building UIs that work with Diffusers because it allows users to stop the generation process if they're unhappy with the intermediate results.
+You can incorporate this into your pipeline with a callback.

 This callback function should take the following arguments: `pipe`, `i`, `t`, and `callback_kwargs` (this must be returned).
 Set the pipeline's `_interrupt` attribute to `True` to stop the diffusion process after a certain number of steps.
 You are also free to implement your own custom stopping logic inside the callback.